jac-uk/documentation/docs/architecture/index.md

 ## <a name="component"></a> Level 3: Component diagrams

 The following diagrams are aimed at architects and developers and show more detail on the components of the software containers being developed.
-In particular we identify the key configurables of each container.
+In particular we identify the key configurables of each cloud-based container.

 _Coming soon!_

 ## Level 4: Code diagrams

 We do not currently have any code diagrams.
-As a small agile team it is unlikely we will add any anytime soon.
+As a small agile team it is unlikely we will add code diagrams anytime soon.